-Pagoda Snails (Brotia pagodula) - 1 to 2 inches
+Pagoda Snail (Brotia pagodula) - 1 to 2 inches

 These snails' shells are primarily a rich brown in color with hints of amber and mahogany.
 Their shells feature small spikes protruding from them in a spiral pattern.